axiros/debian_beanstalkd/tools/readme.txt

-beanstalkc.py :
-	is a modified version of the version distributed with ax* (0.2.1-ax) driver enabling connection to servers with auth ON there is a new class AuthConnection, which extends the normal Connection, adding the possibility to add an username and password also (to easen the usage of auth servers on actual envs) the connection class transparently reads the creds from a file in a specific path

-	the client does an initial "read" on "connect" to search for the "AUTH_REQUIRED" tag, if found does the "hand-shake" bs_user.sh:
-	creates the hash to store in the credential repo, is the same for both sides (serve & client) !!! it's a dummy script, does no args check !!!
-	Es.:
+beanstalkc.py:
+ It is a modified version of beanstalkc supporting authentication.
+ It has a new method called 'authenticate(cfg)' where config could have one of the following structures

+    1) {'username': 'xx', 'password': 'mmmm'}
+    2) {'username': 'xx', 'pw_hash': '3cec4db24e0b6b8313084b8c4213588b"} where pw_hash = md5sum(username::password)
+    3) {'auth_file: '/etc/beanstalkc.cred'}  where 'cat /etc/beanstalkc.cred' = xx::3cec4db24e0b6b8313084b8c4213588b

+This method must be explicitly called by the user of the Connection class.

+You can use bs_user to create the password file for client or server
     ./bs_user.sh <user> <password> > <file>

+You can also use htdigest to create the password file.
+    htdigest -c filename '' username